walterhiggins/WMPJS/book-outline.md

 * Math.floor(n) : Takes a number and chops off the fractional part.
 It rounds down the number.
 For example, 2.5 becomes 2.0.
 * Math.ceil(n) : Rounds up a number to the nearest integer.
 For example 2.5 becomes 3.0, 2.1 becomes 3.0  and so on.
-* Math.round(n) : Will round up or round down a number to the nearest integer.
+* Math.round(n) : rounds up or rounds down a number to the nearest integer.
 It will round up any fraction part greater than .5 so for example, 2.5 is rounded up to 3.0 but 2.4 is rounded down to 2.0.

 #### Math
 The built-in Math object has many other useful properties and functions, here are just some...